forge/core/README.md

 This plugin starts the Forge 2 Container and your installed addons, so you can use them directly in your workspace
 - Press Ctrl + 5 to show the installed addons that you may interact with (these addons use the UI addon, hence providing a user interface - see Developing an UI Addon for more details).

+NOTE: The eclipse plugin already bundles the following addons
+* addon-manager
+* convert
+* dependencies
+* environment
+* facets
+* maven,projects
+* resources
+* ui
+* ui-hints

+In Forge 2.0.0.Alpha2, you MUST delete these addons from your ~/.forge location, otherwise you'll get some ClassCastExceptions (see [this issue](https://issues.jboss.org/browse/FORGE-843))

 Developing an Addon
 -------------------------------------------------------------------------------